pascualgroup/crispr-fitness-mutation/README.md

 Please request simulation and analysis ouputs from author, or generate such output on a cluster.
 Note that such files range from 50 to 200 GB each.
 Therefore storage resources are crucial to be allocated beforehand.
 For assistance email armun@uchicago.edu.

-Outputs will be organized into databases (.sqlite) that should be placed the same directory as the following scripts listed below.
+Outputs will be organized into databases (.sqlite) that should be placed in the same directory as the following scripts listed below.

 ### Figure 1, 2 & 3 and Supplementary Figure 1 & 2
 Run the following